timvieira/blog/content/gumbel-advanced.md

 A while back, [Hanna](http://people.cs.umass.edu/~wallach/) and I stumbled upon the following blog post:
-[Algorithms Every Data Scientist Should Know: Reservoir Sampling](http://blog.cloudera.com/blog/2013/04/hadoop-stratified-randosampling-algorithm), which got us excited about reservior sampling.
+[Algorithms Every Data Scientist Should Know: Reservoir Sampling](http://blog.cloudera.com/blog/2013/04/hadoop-stratified-randosampling-algorithm), which got us excited about reservoir sampling.

 Around the same time, I attended a talk by
 [Tamir Hazan](http://cs.haifa.ac.il/~tamir/) about some of his work on